Your money is expensive, and the last thing you want to do with it is waste it on a poorly optimised PPC campaign.

 Budgeting for PPC

 PPC (pay-per-click) advertising allows you only to pay when people click on your adverts.
 In a moment, I’ll explain how to compute PPC budgets.
-Let’s start with the fundamentals of PPC advertising.
+Let’s start with the fundamentals of PPC advertising when you advertise on google.

 PPC advertising operates based on an online auction.
 When you start a PPC campaign, you usually tell the ad platform how much you want to spend on the whole thing.
 Then you place a bid for how much money you want to pay for each click.
 Keep in mind that you’re competing with other advertisers for a chance to reach your target demographic.